ietf-rats/draft-birkholz-rats-basic-yang-module/draft-birkholz-yang-basic-remote-attestation.md

 # The YANG Module for Basic Remote Attestation Procedures

 One or more TPM 2.0 MUST be embedded in the composite device that is providing attestation evidence via the YANG module defined in this document.
 The ietf-basic-remote-attestation YANG module enables a composite device to take on the role of Claimant and Attester in accordance with the Remote Attestation Procedures (RATS) architecture {{-rats-architecture}} and the corresponding challenge-response interaction model defined in the {{-rats-interaction-models}} document.
-A nonce MUST be supplied by the YANG client in order to enable a proof-of-freshness with respect to the attestation evidence provided by the attester running the YANG datastore.
+A fresh nonce with an appropriate amount of entropy MUST be supplied by the YANG client in order to enable a proof-of-freshness with respect to the attestation evidence provided by the attester running the YANG datastore.
+The functions of this YANG module are restricted to 0-1 TPM 2.0 per hardware component.

 ## Tree format